reyhan1997/reyhan1997/README.md

 💡 **Personal Statement**

-Currently, I am focused on data cleaning, data exploration, and machine learning.
+Currently, I am focus on data cleaning, data exploration, and machine learning.
 I am looking to collaborate on business insights and as a data expert.

 ✔